Testing Degree Corrections in Stochastic Block Models: Main Results

 \section{Main Results}

 In this section we present the main results of the paper along with their implications.
+The proofs of these results can be found in the supplementary material \citep{ms2019}.
 Owing to the differential behavior of the detection problem, we divide our presentation into two main subsections based on the signal sparsity $\alpha$.